ag-sanjjeev/URL-Validator/README.md

 If you want to see demo or run on any device with Internet then follow this [URL Validator](https://arathinai.blogspot.com/p/url-validator.html).

+To run on your device then follow the below steps:
+- Clone or Download this repository to your local device.
+- Navigate to the repository folder and find `index.html` file.
+- Run or Open in your browser.

 Otherwise to run on your device without Internet then follow the below steps:
-- Clone the repository to your local machine or Download this repository.
+- Clone or Download this repository to your local device.
 - Navigate to the repository folder and find `index.html` file.
+- Download and Add `third-party` libraries and plugins inside the project directory, If required.
+- Replace `CDN` links with downloaded library respectively.
 - Run or Open in your browser.

 ## &#9873; Usage